Allergy Treatment in Charlotte

 Carolina Asthma & Allergy Center can help you will the following various allergies, from testing to management:

 Allergies occur when your body has an abnormal immune reaction to substances that would not normally cause a reaction in most individuals.
-If you suffer from allergies, your immune system produces antibodies that identify a particular allergen as harmful, and when you come into contact with that allergen, your immune system’s reaction releases histamines that produce symptoms.
+If you suffer from allergies, your immune system produces antibodies that identify a particular allergen as harmful.
+When you come into contact with that allergen, your immune system’s reaction releases histamines and other chemicals that produce symptoms.
 Depending on the cause of the allergic reaction, allergy symptoms can involve your sinuses, airways, nasal passages, skin, and digestive system.

-Common allergens include dust mites, weed or grass pollen, pet dander, mold, cockroaches, insect stings and a variety of foods.
 For some, allergies can simply be a mild, seasonal nuisance, but for others they can be very serious and lead to anaphylaxis or other chronic conditions such as sinusitis and asthma.
 The most common allergy symptoms people experience include:

 - Skin rash

 Allergies symptoms present when you come into contact with an allergen.
 Most people know and understand their symptoms and their triggers, however, it’s also possible for people to develop new allergies over time.
 If you notice your body reacting in different ways to specific foods or substances such as pollen, you should see an allergist to discuss your symptoms and see if you have developed new allergies.

 Some allergies are easy to diagnose.
 You can come up with a likely answer on your own if you can directly correlate your symptoms with an allergen.
 For example, if you’re constantly sneezing around cats, it’s likely that you’re allergic to pet dander.